-On Thursday, November 26 this month, American families all across the United States will get together around the table to enjoy the traditional Thanksgiving dinner and A Bountiful Thanksgivinggive thanks for the year's blessings.
+On Thursday, November 26 this month, American families all across the United States will get together around the table to enjoy the traditional Thanksgiving dinner and give thanks for the year's blessings.
 Even though its roots can be traced back to the European harvest festivals, this American holiday has deep religious roots from the Puritan tradition.
 However, Thanksgiving is not based on any one denomination allowing Americans of all faiths to celebrate.
 This is the first post in a series that will tell the Thanksgiving story.

-The congregation settled in the Dutch industrial town of Leiden where some were able to find work to support their families working in the various trades or in the university.
-Others had difficulty due to cultural and language barriers.
-By 1617 the Separatists decided that they needed to leave Holland for a couple of reasons.
+the Separatists decided that they needed to leave Holland for a couple of reasons.
 First their children were starting to adopt Dutch customs and habits they believed to be ungodly.
 Thirdly, the political situation risked becoming unstable and they feared how a Spanish Holland would treat them.
 Last of all, they believed that missionary work compelled them to spread the Gospel.
 A debate arose on where they should go, finally they decided that the territory north of the Virginia Colony which would be called New England was the best place for them to go.
+Learn more about the Puritans HERE

 Learn more about the Pilgrims in Leiden HERE